be2143/portfolio/README.md

 # Personal Portfolio

 This project showcases the work I have done in the past.
 The webpage is built using a straightforward approach with HTML, CSS, and JavaScript.

 Visitors can explore a variety of projects I have worked on, ranging from programming to design.

 To make the webpage more engaging, I have incorporated interactive elements such as text decorations, background changes, and hover transitions.
+The design is fully responsive, ensuring that it adapts seamlessly to different screen sizes, providing a smooth user experience across desktops, tablets, and smartphones.

 From a design perspective, I aimed to reflect my personality for personal branding.
 I prefer a clean and fresh aesthetic, which is why I opted for a minimalist style.
 However, to keep the page lively and fun, I integrated bright colors for highlights.